I Was Arrested for Dui with My Child in The Car... What Am I Facing?

 Section 3803(b)(5) of the Motor Vehicle Code further states that a person who commits a 1st or 2nd DUI where a minor is in the vehicle at the time of the arrest commits a 1st-Degree Misdemeanor, which is punishable by up to 5 years in jail a fine of up to $10,000.

 If an individual is charged with their 3rd DUI and there is a minor in the car that will be deemed a 3rd-Degree Felony which is punishable by up to 7 years in prison and a fine of up to $15,000 and they will need to hire an experienced DUI attorney immediately.

 Even if you are facing a first time DUI offense, having a child in the car creates significant barriers to allowing you into the ARD program.
 If the child is under the age of 14 at the time of the DUI, the chances of being accepted into ARD, regardless of what county you are in, is extremely low.

 If the child is between the ages of 14-18, it is not automatic that you will be rejected from the ARD Program but you will have to really show a compelling reason to the District Attorney’s Office - ARD Unit as to why you should be considered for the Program.
-Proof of treatment after the DUI, an emergency reason for driving the car impaired, and various other strong mitigating factors will help your chances of getting into the ARD Program despite the fact that a minor was in the car.
+Proof of treatment after the DUI, an emergency reason for driving the car impaired, and having a dedicated criminal defense attorney will help your chances of getting into the ARD Program despite the fact that a minor was in the car.